Machine Learning Mutation-Acyclicity of Quivers: Background

 \subsubsection{Known Results on Quiver Mutation-Acyclicity in Rank 4}

 \mbox{}\\ In rank 4, few existing results can help researchers determine if an arbitrary quiver $Q$ is mutation-acyclic.
+There is currently no algorithm or mutation-invariant that can be used to decide mutation-acyclicity in ranks 4 and above, and there is reason to believe that no such algorithm exists for arbitrary quivers \cite{fomin_long_2023}.
+However, as we will see later, we find evidence of an underlying (possibly mutation-invariant) combinatorial structure that the machine can learn to distinguish mutation-acyclic and non-mutation-acyclic rank 4 quivers.

 In what follows, we assume that $Q$ only has one connected component; if $Q$ is a rank 4 quiver that has more than one connected component, then the problem of mutation-acyclicity can be dealt with using the results in the previous section.

-The remaining results in this section help classify quivers into two classes: mutation-acyclic (MA) and non-mutation-acyclic (NMA).
-The most applicable result in rank 4 is due to Buan, Marsh, and Reiten.
-Before we state their result, we need one more definition.
+The most applicable result in rank 4 (as well as higher ranks) is due to Buan, Marsh, and Reiten: Proposition~\ref{prop-BMR}.

 \begin{definition} Let $Q$ be a quiver on $n$ vertices and $I \subseteq \{1,\ldots,n\}$ be a subset of the vertex set.
 A quiver $Q_I$ is a \textit{full subquiver} of $Q$ if its vertex set is $(Q_I)_0 = I$ and its arrows are given by $ (Q_I)_1 = \{ \alpha \in Q_1 \ | \ s(\alpha),t(\alpha) \in I \}$. \end{definition}